Brazil has a wide range of lodging, covering all budgets. Reserve well in advance when booking during high season (December to March).

 The Camping Clube do Brasil (www.campingclube.com.br) operates several dozen camping grounds as far apart as Fortaleza and Porto Alegre.
 Check its website for info.

 Youth hostels in Brazil are called albergues da juventude.
 Hostelling International Brasil (www.hihostelbrasil.com.br) has more than 50 hostels in the country, all with links on the website.
 There are also scores of private hostels.
 Rio is by far the country’s hostel capital, with over 90 at last count.
 Quality varies considerably, but they’re generally good places to meet Brazilian and foreign travelers.
 A dorm bed in a hostel costs between R$40 and R$80.

-Brazil’s hotels range from the good, modern and luxurious, to shabby and moldy.
+Brazil’s hotels range from the good, modern and luxurious, to the shabby and moldy.
 At the more expensive places, taxes of 15% are often added to the price.
 Prices typically rise by about 30% during the high season, and room rates double or even triple during Carnaval and around New Year’s Eve.
+During those times, minimum stays of four to seven days are fairly common.
 Hotels in business-oriented cities such as São Paulo, Curitiba, Porto Alegre and Brasília usually give discounts for stays on weekends.

 A pousada typically means a small family-owned guesthouse, though some hotels call themselves ‘pousadas’ to improve their charm quotient.
-Pousadas can cost as little as R$140 for a rustic double and as much as R$500 for a lavish option.
+Pousadas can cost as little as R$160 for a rustic double and as much as R$600 for a lavish option.

-It’s possible to rent holiday, short- or long-term apartments through a local holiday rental agencies.
-Air BnB (www.airbnb.com) has thousands of listings across Brazil for finding rooms or apartment rentals.
+It’s possible to rent holiday, short- or long-term apartments through a local holiday-rental agencies.
+Airbnb has thousands of listings across Brazil.